Counseling and Human Services

 Theory and practice in group work.
 Psychological foundations of group work, including group guidance, growth groups and group counseling and therapy, with an opportunity to apply experientially the basic principles of group leadership.
 Limited enrollment.

-CN 6251.
-Advanced Professional Issues and Organization/Administration.
+CN 6252.
+Hope.
+Resilience and Hum.
 2 Semester Hours.

 CN 6253.
 Group Process.
 2 Semester Hours.